Inventory control: laying paths for a bright business future

 But be careful.
 If you use this as a crutch, your customers will start to look elsewhere.
 Good inventory control is making sure the number of backorders you make a year stays under a reasonable threshold.

-Katana cloud manufacturing is the ultimate tool for manufacturers looking to implement inventory control strategies into their business.
+Katana Cloud Inventory is the ultimate platform for businesses looking to implement inventory control strategies into their everyday operations.

-Katana is a perpetual inventory management system that gives manufacturers the essential tools to:
+Katana is a perpetual inventory management system that gives businesses the essential tools to: